 Latency is an increasing issue as OTT providers pivot towards streaming live content.
 While achieving low latency video streaming is a difficult goal, it can be achieved with care and attention at all stages of the workflow, including DRM.

-If you want an illustration of how the business of video has changed with dizzying speed over recent years — and why swift and rapidly granted DRM is going to be crucial to its ongoing success — you don’t have to look much further than the recently completed football tournament in Russia.
+If you want an illustration of how the business of video has changed with dizzying speed over recent years — and why swift and rapidly granted DRM is going to be crucial to its ongoing success — you don’t have to look much further than the World Football tournament in Russia, 2018.